• Skip to main content

 Yogurt with honey and berries on white table

-Vitamins B is good for the health of the thyroid as it can boost its function and can help with hormone regulation.
-You can get Vitamins B from foods like yogurt, chicken, tuna, salmon, spinach, avocado, and whole grains.
+Vitamin B is good for the health of the thyroid as it can boost its function and can help with hormone regulation.
+You can get Vitamin B from foods like yogurt, chicken, tuna, spinach, and avocado.

 3. Iodine